 Credit and lending facilities are extended primarily in interbank business, in private and corporate client business mainly on a secured basis, and in business transactions with public authorities.
 The Group Credit Risk Committee is responsible for credit risk management.
 The bank pursues a conservative collateral lending policy.
 Credits and loans are granted within the scope of strict credit approval procedures.
 An internal rating system is employed to determine risk-related terms and conditions.
 A limits system based on the creditworthiness of the individual country is used to control country risks.

 In order to ensure responsible lending and to take account of the increasing regulatory requirements, each property must be valued and the loan-to-value ratio determined.
-The internal directive “Real Estate Valuation” forms the basis for determining a market-conforming loan-to-value ratio for real estate in the Swiss and Liechtenstein markets of the LLB Group.
+The valuation is made in accordance with professionally recognised methods and techniques.
+The internal work manual “Real Estate Valuations” forms the basis for determining a market-conforming loan-to-value ratio for real estate in the Swiss and Liechtenstein markets of the LLB Group.
 The decisive factor for the valuation method and tool to be applied is always the predominant use or the predominant income measured by the rental value.

 - Single-family houses and condominiums for own use are generally valued hedonically in Switzerland and by the tangible asset method in Liechtenstein.

-- Rented single-family houses and condominiums that are held for yield purposes are generally valued at income value in Switzerland.
-In Liechtenstein, the valuation is carried out using the asset value method.
+- Rented single-family houses and condominiums that are held for yield purposes are generally valued hedonically in Switzerland.
+In Liechtenstein, the valuation is carried out using the tangible asset method.

-- Income-producing and investment properties in Switzerland, such as apartment buildings, residential and commercial buildings, commercial properties, etc., are valued using the capitalised earnings value method.
+- Income-producing and investment properties in Switzerland and in Liechtenstein, such as apartment buildings, residential and commercial buildings, commercial properties, etc., are, as a rule, valued using the capitalised earnings value method.

 - In the case of commercially owner-occupied properties, the capitalised earnings value is decisive, which is determined and verified in advance on the basis of the space rent reported in the borrower’s income statement.

-- Agricultural properties in Switzerland are valued according to the “farming land law” calculation.
+- Agricultural properties in Switzerland are valued according to the Ordinance on rural land rights.
 In Liechtenstein, these are valued using the tangible asset method.